-- coordinating the calculation of the technical provisions and all supporting analysis surrounding this process lies with the Actuarial Function Holder. - the Chief Risk Officer has oversight of risk management system, with contributions from the Actuarial Function. - providing an independent opinion on the underwriting policy.
+- coordinating the calculation of the technical provisions and all supporting analysis surrounding this process. - the Chief Risk Officer has oversight of risk management system, with contributions from the Actuarial Function. - providing an independent opinion on the underwriting policy.
 The Chief Pricing Actuary is heavily involved in providing the input for review into this process. - providing an independent opinion on the reinsurance policy.
 The Ceded Reinsurance Officer is heavily involved in providing the input for review into this process.